Some concepts of inflation, currency and finance ... (2 / 3)

 1er item: Fight against inflation?
 Yes but which one?

-Have you ever been interested in how the Central Bank or our governments interpreted and measured inflation?
+Have you ever interested in how the Central Bank or our governments interpreted "inflation" and measured?

-If inflation is normally defined as a sustained increase in the general level of all prices (that is, prices of everything that is exchanged - buys and sells in an economy), facts, the inflation figures reported in loop in the media actually correspond to the "rise in consumer prices".
-This means that not all prices of all the products exchanged are taken into account.
-Thus are carefully excluded from the calculations the prices of this are called "investment".
+If inflation is usually defined as a sustained increase in the general level of prices (that is to say the price of everything and vend- -s'achète exchange in an economy), in facts, inflation figures reported repeatedly in the media actually correspond to the "rising consumer prices."
+Thus prices of all traded products are not taken into account.
+And are carefully excluded from the calculation of the price that the fort is known about the "investment".

 Reflect well there: a consumer, by definition, lose value over time (you do resell probably cheaper in a year at the time of purchase), while investment is by definition (or convention?) intended to match the reverse.
 But why?
 I reply with a joke: because for some are rich, they are essential while others are less rich or poor (Remember: by definition, wealth is relative).

 Those attending will invest (in a system that no longer euthanasia annuitants) richer than those who only eat!
 This was to be demonstrated.

 You do not understand why property prices are soaring and the official inflation does not exceed the famous 2%?
 Look no further: the purchase price of housing (new or old) is not taken into account inflation!
 Normal, say the economists, we consider this investment!
 Or 55% of the French are "owners" of their homes (in fact, often rent their banker who lent them money!).
 Suddenly, and fresh, the share "Housing, water, electricity, gas" is reduced to a trickle in the calculation of this pseudo inflation.